Lynn Cherny

-Lynn Cherny is a Boston-based data analysis consultant specialized in data mining and analysis, customer research, and interface design.
+Lynn Cherny (born 1967) is a Boston-based data analysis consultant specialized in data mining and analysis, customer research, and interface design.
 She is currently a faculty member at EMLYON Business School.
 She has worked as a consultant for companies including TiVo, Adobe, AT&T Labs, Autodesk, and Internet startups, doing work such as statistical programming in R and Python, text clustering, data analysis on survey data and software usage logs, design for bioinformatics tools, dashboard mockups, and soup-to-nuts interaction design.

 Education

 Cherny received a Ph.D. from Stanford University in Linguistics; an M.Phil. from Cambridge University in Computer Speech and Language Processing; and a B.A. from University of Maryland in Linguistics.

 Career

-Cherny showcased her interest in data analysis and design while she was a Ph.D student at Stanford.
+Cherny showcased her interest in data analysis and design while she was a Ph.D. student at Stanford.
 Her career began in research in an HCI group at Bell Labs (later AT&T Labs), but she left research to work in industry as a UI designer.
 She also serves as a self-employed consultant for data analysis and data visualization at Ghostweather Research & Design, LLC.
 In recent years, she received an academic fellowship teaching Interactive Data Visualization from University of Miami, and currently serves as associate professor in Emlyon Business School at Lyon, France.
 She is also the author of two books "Wired Women: Gender and New Realities in Cyberspace," and "Conversation and Community: Chat in a Virtual World."